Experts Reveal Whether Blue Light Therapy Can Actually Combat Acne

 My larger zit didn’t fair so well.
 It took about six days to go away and there was still some redness around it.
 On the bright side, knowing I had the light therapy product made me less likely to pop my pimple, which probably would’ve made it way worse.

-We asked a dermatologist, Heidi Waldorf, director of laser and cosmetic dermatology at Mount Sinai Hospital in New York City and associate clinical professor in the department of dermatology at The Icahn School of Medicine of Mount Sinai, for some perspective on light therapy products and if they actually work.
+We asked a dermatologist, Dr. Heidi Waldorf, a cosmetic dermatologist in New York City and Nanuet, New York, for some perspective on light therapy products and whether or not they actually work.

 “This product is a reasonable option for anyone who gets the occasional pimple but finds acne spot treatments containing salicylic acid, benzoyl peroxide or resorcinol too drying,” Waldorf said.